MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 public interface INotificationManager
 {
     event EventHandler NotificationReceived;
     void Initialize();

-    int ScheduleNotification(string title, string message);
+    void SendNotification(string title, string message, DateTime? notifyTime = null);
     void ReceiveNotification(string title, string message);
 }
 ```

 This interface will be implemented in each platform project.
 The `NotificationReceived` event allows the application to handle incoming notifications.
 The `Initialize` method should perform any native platform logic needed to prepare the notification system.
-The `ScheduleNotification` method should send a notification.
+The `SendNotification` method should send a notification, at an optional `DateTime`.
 The `ReceiveNotification` method should be called by the underlying platform when a message is received.

 ## Consume the interface in Xamarin.Forms